tobyloki/HardhatTemplate/README.md

 2. Deploy contract under you account address

-    - Make note of the contract address

     ```bash
     pnpm deploy:zkEVM
     ```

+    - Make note of the contract address after deployment

 3. Verify contract on PolygonScan using the contract address from the previous step